-1. For the assembly program, two temporary registers are used to minimize the time from pull-ups are set on pins 0, 1, 6, and 7, until the direction bits are correctly set, defining bits 2 and 3 as low and redefining bits 0 and 1 as strong high drivers.
+Note: 1.
+For the assembly program, two temporary registers are used to minimize the time from pull-ups are set on pins 0, 1, 6, and 7, until the direction bits are correctly set, defining bit 2 and 3 as low and redefining bits 0 and 1 as strong high drivers.

-Digital Input Enable and Sleep Modes

-As shown in Figure 23, the digital input signal can be clamped to ground at the input of the Schmitt Trigger.
-The signal denoted SLEEP in the figure, is set by the MCU sleep controller in Power-down mode, Power-save mode, Standby mode, and Extended Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to $V{\rm CC}/2$.
+Digital Input Enable and Sleep ModesAs shown in Figure 30, the digital input signal can be clamped to ground at the input of the Schmitt Trigger.
+The signal denoted SLEEP in the figure, is set by the MCU Sleep Controller in Power-down mode and Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to VCC/2.

 SLEEP is overridden for port pins enabled as External Interrupt pins.
 If the External Interrupt Request is not enabled, SLEEP is active also for these pins.
-SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 57.
+SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 64.